GT-ARC/opaca-core/README.md

 * run `mvn install` in the parent directory to build everything in order
 * build the sample container with `docker build -t sample-agent-container-image examples/sample-container`
+* switch to the jiacpp-platform directory with `cd jiacpp-platform`
+* pull the mongodb service with `docker-compose pull mongodb`
+* start the mongodb service with `docker-compose up -d mongodb`
-* start the platform with `java -jar jiacpp-platform/target/jiacpp-platform-0.1-SNAPSHOT.jar`
+* start the platform with `java -jar target/jiacpp-platform-0.1-SNAPSHOT.jar`
 * go to <http://localhost:8000/swagger-ui/index.html>
 * go to `POST containers`, click "try it out", and set the `imageName` to `"sample-agent-container-image"`, or replace the entire value of `image` by the content from `examples/sample-container/src/main/resources/container.json` (in this case, make sure to also provide values for the required parameters in `arguments`)
-* in another terminal, do `docker ps` to find the started image, and then `docker logs -f <container-name>` to show (and follow) the logs
+* in the terminal, do `docker ps` to find the started image, and then `docker logs -f <container-name>` to show (and follow) the logs
 * in the Web UI, run the `GET containers` or `GET agents` routes to see the running agents and their actions
 * use the `POST send` or `POST invoke` routes to send messages to the agent (with any payload; reply-to does not matter for now), or invoke the agent's dummy action (the action takes some time to run); check the logs of the agent container; you can also invoke the action and then immediately re-send the message to check that both work concurrently
-* shut down the platform with Ctrl+C; the agent container(s) should shut down as well
+* shut down the platform with Ctrl+C and after that the mongodb service with `docker-compose stop`; the agent container(s) should shut down as well

 See [Execution Environments](doc/environments.md) for more information on different ways to execute the platform and agent containers.